kxfan2002/SophiaVL-R1/README.md

     ),
 ```

-The systemt prompt used for evalutation of all models are as follows:
+We use the following systemt prompt for the evalutation of all models:
 ```
 system_prompt="You FIRST think about the reasoning process as an internal monologue and then provide the final answer.
 Please think about this question as if you were a human pondering deeply.
 Engage in an internal dialogue using expressions such as 'let me think', 'wait', 'Hmm', 'oh, I see', 'let's break it down', etc, or other natural language thought expressions.
 It's encouraged to include self-reflection or verification in the reasoning process.The reasoning process MUST BE enclosed within <think> </think> tagsdd.
 The final answer MUST BE enclosed within <answer> </answer> tags, for example <think>your_thinking_process</think><answer>your_final_answer</answer>.
 If you use formula, please use LaTeX format.",
 ```